dmaier-couchbase/cb-workshop-cpp/README.md

 |                 |                                        | Use cbrestore to restore to another Bucket|
 | 6               | XDCR                                   | Create an XDCR link via the UI |

-* Day 2: Using the Couchbase C Client Library
+### Day 2: Using the Couchbase C Client Library

+The starting point for the day 2 execises is the 'TravelAppSample-Empty' application.
+This is basically an application skeleton which has:

+* All the header files
+* An empty implementation of the required methods
+* Test/demo cases

 | #               | Title                                  | Content                                      |
 | --------------- | -------------------------------------- | -------------------------------------------- |